Are you a Potential Graduate?

 - Students must consult with their advisor at least once a semester to confirm that they are on the path to satisfying their graduation requirements

 - Students participating in a graduation ceremony must pay their $35 graduation fee at the EGSC Business Office located in the Jean Anderson Morgan Student Activities Center (Swainsboro).
 Students attending in Statesboro and Augusta, may submit payment to our office there and the staff will forward it to the Business Office for processing.

 - Associate of Arts with Disciplinary Distinction

-- Associate of Arts Core Curriculum (For use with a Transfer Pathway ONLY)
+- Associate of Arts Core Curriculum (For use with General Studies or a Transfer Pathway ONLY)

 - Associate of Science with Disciplinary Distinction